godfrey0/resume-1/README.md

 - Read Hermeneutics and studied under Professor Bernard L. Ramm
 - - Professor Bernard shared life begins at 72!
 -

-CURRENT NUS SoC PROJECT
-- Individual Project 2021~Present
-- - QuantConnect and SubmittingAlpha with
-- - - Professor Anand Bhojan as Instructor and
-- - - Mentor by PhD candidate Dixtant Mittal.
--
-- Personal Project 2021~Present
-- - Introduction to PowerBI for account executive
-- - - in collaboration with Nogawa Sentosa.
--

 EXPERIENCE